explosion/spacy-course/README.md

 ## 🛣 Roadmap and todos

-- [ ] Add Python CI tests.
-Not 100% sure how this should be wired up yet – but ideally, `pytest` could somehow assemble the tests just like the `testTemplate` does and then run all solutions against the tests to make sure there are no bugs.
 - [ ] Front-end tests.
 Also, if someone wants to port this over to TypeScript, I'd accept the PR 😛
 - [ ] PDF slides.
 Since the app is using Reveal.js, this should be possible.